 - · “Controlling interest” in a company can be obtained by independent agreements de hors shareholding.

-- · Several valuable rights (which are property rights and capital assets) were relinquished in favour of Vodafone.
+- · Several valuable rights (which are property rights and capital assets) were relinquished in favor of Vodafone.
 These rights would constitute an asset of a capital nature which is situated in India.

 - · The provisions under the ITA are of wide amplitude and a comparison with the OECD system of taxation may not be appropriate.